 Two figures are interviewed for legal purposes.

 A Martin Scorsese film is shown on a laptop.
 Marty’s film, “The Irishman” will soon be out on Netflix.
-He also contributed to the upcoming Joker movie.
+He also contributed to the upcoming Joker movie as an uncredited producer.

 Rue & Jules continue their friendship.